frenkel/blog/_posts/2021-04-15-generating-unique-invoice-numbers-in-ruby-on-rails.md

 That's it.
 Let's hope this function will generate a lot of unique invoice numbers for us!

-If you're interested in the [API analytics](https://callcounter.eu) service I'm building, leave your email below to be notified when sign-ups are open.
+The [API analytics](https://callcounter.eu) service I'm building is now open for sign ups, leave your email below to be notified of news about it.

 <iframe
 scrolling="no"